Circumcentering Reflection Methods for Nonconvex Feasibility Problems: Hypersurface feasibility problems

-Note that the above proposition is not necessarily true if the hyperplane $L$ is replaced with an affine subspace of arbitrary dimension; instead one can only obtain $\vec{y}_{L^\perp}\in\{\vec{z}_{L^\perp} \}^\perp$.
-As an example, the perpendicular bisector of a reflection across a line in $\R^3$ is a hyperplane containing the line; the circumcenter will be in the hyperplane, but not necessarily the line.
+Of the above proposition, the following should be noted: \begin{enumerate} \item Items \ref{p41a2} and \ref{p41a} of the above proposition are not necessarily true if the set that is assumed to be a hyperplane is, instead, only assumed to be an affine subspace of arbitrary dimension.
+In case \ref{p41a}, for instance, if one assumes $B$ is only an affine subspace instead of a hyperplane, then one can only obtain $\vec{y}_{B^\perp}\in\{\vec{z}_{B^\perp} \}^\perp$.
+As an example, the perpendicular bisector of a reflection across a line in $\R^3$ is a hyperplane containing the line; the circumcenter will be in the hyperplane, but not necessarily the line. \item Item \ref{p41d} is already known in the case when $A$ is convex, due to \cite[Lemma 3]{behling2019convex}.
+That result uses in its proof the convexity of $A$; if it did not, then we would simply cite the extension as vacuous. \end{enumerate}

 Throughout the remaining part of this section, we write $\vec{x}=(x,x') \in \R^{\eta} \times \R=\R^{\eta+1}$ where $x$ is the component of $\vec{x}$ in $\R^{\eta}$ and $x'$ is the component of $\vec{x}$ in $\R$.
 Furthermore, we set $A,B \subset \R^{\eta+1}$ as